-Each Sunday at 9 & 11 am
+Each Sunday this Fall @ 9 & 11 am

 Every Sunday morning, we offer a variety of Adult Sunday School classes that cater to different stages of life and spiritual maturity.
 Whether you are a new believer or a seasoned disciple, our classes are structured to meet you where you are on your spiritual journey.
 Each class is led by knowledgeable and dedicated teachers who are committed to exploring Scripture, discussing key doctrinal truths, and addressing contemporary issues from a biblical perspective.